-Our algorithms grows the sides around the source and target nodes.
-By doing so it can guarantee that both sides are connected.
+Our algorithm grows the sides around the source and target nodes.
+By doing so, it can guarantee that both sides are connected.
 In some applications, this is a desired property.
 In others, it might be an obstacle to finding the smallest possible cuts.
-Depending on the application this property is therefore either a feature or a drawback of our algorithm.
+Depending on the application, this property is therefore either a feature or a drawback of our algorithm.

 Our algorithm computes the st-min-cuts by finding max-flows and using the max-flow-mincut duality [21].
 It assigns unit capacities to every edge and computes the flow by successively searching for augmenting paths.
 A core observation of our algorithm is that turning nodes into sources or targets never invalidates the flow.
-It is only possible that new augmenting paths are created increasing the maximum flow intensity.
-Given a set of nodes X we say that forward growing X consists of adding all nodes y to X for which a node $x \in X$ and a non-saturated xy-path exist.
-Analogously, backward growing X consists of adding all nodes y for which a non-saturated yx-path exists.
-The growing operations are implemented using a graph traversal algorithm (such as a DFS or BFS) that only follows non-saturated arcs.
-The algorithm maintains besides the flow values four node sets: the set of sources S, the set of targets T, the set sourcereachable nodes S_R , and the set of target-reachable nodes T_R .
-An augmenting path exists if and only if $S_R \cap T_R \neq \emptyset$.
-Initially, we set $S = \{s\}$ and $T = \{t\}$.
+It is only possible that new augmenting paths are created, increasing the maximum flow intensity.
+Given a set of nodes X, we say that forwardgrowing X consists of adding all nodes y to X for which a node $x \in X$ and a nonsaturated xy-path exist.
+Analogously, backward-growing X consists of adding all nodes y for which a nonsaturated ux-path exists.
+The growing operations are implemented using a graph traversal algorithm (such as a DFS or BFS) that only follows nonsaturated arcs.
+The algorithm maintains, besides the flow values, four node sets: the set of sources S, the set of targets T, the set of source-reachable nodes $S_R$ , and the set of target-reachable nodes $T_R$ .
+An augmenting path exists if and only if $S_R \cap T_R \neq \emptyset$ .
+Initially, we set $S = \{s\}$ and $T = \{t\}$ .
 Our algorithm works in rounds.
-In every round it tests whether an augmenting path exists.
-If one exists, the flow is augmented and S_R and T_R are recomputed.
+In every round, it tests whether an augmenting path exists.
+If one exists, the flow is augmented and $S_R$ and $T_R$ are recomputed.
 If no augmenting path exists, then it must enlarge either S or T. This operation also yields the next cut.
-It then selects a piercing arc and grows S_R and T_R accordingly.
+It then selects a piercing arc and grows $S_R$ and $T_R$ accordingly.
 The pseudo-code is presented as Algorithm 1.

-4.1 Running Time.
+4.1 Running Time

-Assuming a piercing oracle with a running time linear in the current cut size, we can show that the algorithm has a running time in O(cm) where c is the size of the most balanced cut found and m is the number of edges in the graph.
-The exact details are slightly more involved but, fortunately, the core argument is simple.
-All sets only grow unless we find an augmenting path.
-As each node can only be added once to each set, the running time between finding two augmenting paths is linear.
-In total, we find c augmenting paths.
-The total running time is
+Assuming a piercing oracle with a running time linear in the current cut size, we can show that the algorithm has a running time in O(cm), where c is the size of the most balanced cut found and m is the number of edges in the graph.
+The exact details are slightly more involved but, fortunately, the

-Algorithm 1: Pseudo-Code illustrating the core st-bisection algorithm.
+ALGORITHM 1: Pseudo-Code Illustrating the Core st-Bisection Algorithm